 Single-stream recycling bins are located throughout campus, and are designated as blue or green or have an identifying sticker.
-Blue and green bins are for paper, glass, cans, plastic, and flattened cardboard.
-Recyclable paper items include binders, legal pads, folders, newspapers, posters, fliers and receipts (which can include staples, binders or spiral ring binders).
 Neither plastic bags or pizza boxes can be recycled.
-DO NOT put trash in the blue and green bins.
+DO NOT put trash in the recycling bins.
 Once the recycling bin contains any mixed trash, it can no longer be recycled.

 Batteries and Ink/Toner Cartridges

 Ink/toner cartridges and batteries can be sent to a recycling facility for free.
 Take your empty cartridge or dead battery to the Ragsdale Center front desk (across from the cafeteria).
 Follow these guidelines when recycling batteries.